nvm-sh/nvm/README.markdown

  - If you have an `~/.npmrc` file, make sure it does not contain any `prefix` settings (which is not compatible with nvm)
  - You can (but should not?) keep your previous "system" node install, but nvm will only be available to your user account (the one used to install nvm).
 This might cause version mismatches, as other users will be using `/usr/local/lib/node_modules/*` VS your user account using `~/.nvm/versions/node/vX.X.X/lib/node_modules/*`

 Homebrew installation is not supported.
+If you have issues with homebrew-installed `nvm`, please `brew uninstall` it, and install it using the instructions below, before filing an issue.

 Note: If you're using `zsh` you can easily install `nvm` as a zsh plugin.
 Install [`zsh-nvm`](https://github.com/lukechilds/zsh-nvm) and run `nvm_update` to update.